yousufabdel860/analytics-engineer-lead-enrichment/README.md

 # Lead Enrichment DBT Project

-A dimensional modeling approach to standardize and enrich lead data from multiple sources for improved analytics and decision making.
+A dimensional modeling approach to standardize and enrich lead data from multiple sources for improved analytics and decision-making.

 ## Project Overview